 Property Name Number of Vouchers to be Project Based Status at the End of 2024 RAD?
-Description of Project Homes at Fountain Green (Thompson) 10 Leased No New construction in Harford County, of which 10 units will be BRHP project-based units.
-Project is currently at 97% construction completion and leasing will begin in coming month Total Planned Existing PBVs 3,134 v.
+Description of Project 700 (Thompson) opportunity areas throughout the region.
+Homes at Fountain Green (Thompson) 10 Leased No New construction in Harford County, of which 10 units will be BRHP project-based units.
+Project is currently at 97% construction completion and leasing will begin in coming month Total Planned Existing PBVs 3,398 v.
 Planned Other Changes to MTW Housing Stock Anticipated During the Plan Year